Douglas Railway Station: Sheds

+Workshops & Shed (1890)

 Beyond the platforms stand the locomotive shed, machine shop, paint and carpenters' shops in two rubble stone buildings built in the 1890s.
-Beyond them is the modern carriage shed which was erected in 1999, on the site of a coal yard, replacing the 1893 original which was demolished to make way for the Bus depot and headquarters block adjacent.
 The locomotive shed is capable of holding up to 12 locomotives in addition to which the single road workshop can store up to five locomotives at any one time.
 This facility features overhead lifting gear which is capable of lifting locomotive boilers from the frames to carry out maintenance; there is also a static beam engine and wheel lathes located in this shed, which also houses the blacksmith and plant room to the rear, the former being converted from a stores area in 2001.

+Carriage Sheds (1893/1999)

+Beyond the complex is the modern carriage shed which was erected in 1999, on the site of a coal yard capable of holding twelve carriages across two roads with single carriage-length maintenance pit.
+This replaced the 1893 original which was demolished to make way for the Bankc Circus development and bus depot adjacent, this held all seventy-five bogie carriages and stood to the rear of the signal box.

+Joiners & Paint Shops (1893)

-The buildings to the rear of the locomotive sheds house the carpenters' shop and paint shop where all the in-house painting and signwriting is carried out by the railway's own staff.
-A smaller stone-built shed houses more storage facilities and atop this building are the two (now unused) water tanks for the shed complex which remain as a reminder of busier times.
+The buildings to the rear of the locomotive sheds house the carpenters'/jointers' shop and paint shop where all the in-house painting and signwriting was carried out by the railway's own staff as well as rebuild and maintenance of rolling stock, a purpose it still serves today though largely used by sub-contractors; it is separated into three individual areas, the latter of which also has external doors to access the new carriage shed.

+Tankhouse (1893)

+A smaller stone-built shed houses more storage facilities and atop this building are the two (now unused) water tanks for the shed complex which remain as a reminder of busier times; these were supplied by Ransom & Rapier.
 The side of the water tank base originally carried a large bracket signal governing entry into the station, but this was damaged and then removed c.1981.
+Staff toilet facilities are housed in an extension and the rear portion serves as permanent way storage.

+Infill Shed (1999)

-What once formed a gap between the sheds was covered over in 1999 to provide further secure accommodation for rolling stock and this has been constructed from corrugated metal and is used to house some of the railway's redundant items of rolling stock including one of two Empress Vans and frames off out of use locomotives.
+What once formed a gap between the sheds (referred to as "the courtyard") was covered over in 1999 to provide further secure accommodation for rolling stock and this has been constructed from corrugated metal and is used to house some of the railway's redundant items of rolling stock including one of two Empress Vans and frames off out of use locomotives, it also provides covered rail access to the carpenters' and paint shops to the rear.